 Spaced Mics - Setup 1

-When using this technique, remember to follow the “Rule of 3:1,” where the distance between the two mics is at least three times the distance between each mic and the acoustic guitar.
-(For example, if Mic A is 6" from the twelfth fret, Mic B should be at least 18" away from Mic A.) This will help keep phase cancellations to a minimum and provide a smoother sound that will translate well to mono should you decide to do that later.
+When using this technique, remember to follow the rule of 3:1 — where the distance between the two mics is at least three times the distance between each mic and the guitar.
+For example, if mic A is 6" from the 12th fret, mic B should be at least 18" away from mic A — this will help keep phase cancellations to a minimum and provide a smoother sound that will translate well to mono should you decide on that later.

 Spaced Mics - Setup 2

-This technique is primarily a variation on the previous spaced mics setup.
-The first mic is still a small diaphragm condenser pointed at the twelfth fret.
-The second mic, however, is positioned on a mic stand around the performer's ear level, pointing down either at the bridge or at the strings just in front of the bridge.
+This technique is primarily a variation on the previous setup.
+While the first mic is still a small diaphragm condenser pointed at the 12th fret, the second mic is positioned on a mic stand around the performer's ear level, pointing down either at the bridge or at the strings just in front of the bridge.
 For a right-handed player, the mic will be positioned over the right shoulder.
-It should be placed out in front of the guitar and the performer and angled back towards the guitar (as opposed to pointing at the ground).
+It should be placed out in front of the guitar and performer, angled back towards the guitar (as opposed to pointing at the ground).

 This setup will yield a brighter sound that is slightly thinner, but more open sounding than our first technique.
 Keep the rule of 3:1 in mind, but experiment with the mic placement slightly to improve the timbre.

 X-Y, also known as a coincident pair, is probably the easiest and most reliable method for recording acoustic guitar.
 When executed correctly, it is difficult to get an unnatural-sounding recording with this setup — for several reasons.

 First, the mic positioning is similar to that of our own ears, and thus the perceived stereo image tends to sound more natural.
 Phase issues are less of a concern as well because the capsules are positioned so close.
 Additionally, sound waves arrive to both mics at roughly the same time, so the resulting tracks are easily mono compatible.